Splendora High School

 Splendora High School is a public high school in unincorporated Montgomery County, Texas, United States.
 It is the only high school within the Splendora Independent School District.
 The school's attendance zone includes the cities of Splendora and Patton Village.
 For the 2018–2019 academic year, the school received a C grade from the Texas Education Agency.

+It is the sole comprehensive high school in its district, which includes Splendora, Patton Village, and sections of Cleveland and Deerwood.

 Demographics

 In the 2018–2019 school year, there were 1,206 students enrolled at Splendora High School, including 374 students in 9th grade, 300 in 10th grade, 266 in 11th grade, and 266 in 12th grade.
 The ethnic distribution of students was as follows: